The impact of Brexit and COVID-19 UK strain on the Spanish Audiovisual Industry

 New COVID-19 strain United Kingdom of Great Britain

-Since December 22, 2020, the restrictions imposed by the Spanish Government have been in force and they prohibit the entry of British nationals into Spain, without exceptions.
-This order for the moment runs until March 16, 2021.
+Since December 22, 2020, the restrictions imposed by the Spanish Government have been in force and they prohibited the entry of British nationals into Spain, without exceptions.
+This order ran until March 30, 2021.

 At this link of the Ministry of Foreign Affairs, European Union and Cooperation you will find all the information regarding this matter: